Trio (1987 album): Commercial performance

-The album peaked at No. 6 on the main U.S. Billboard 200 Album chart.
-It peaked at No. 1 on the U.S. Billboard Top Country Albums chart for five weeks.
-In Canada, the album peaked at No. 4 on the RPM Top Albums chart.
-In Sweden, it peaked at No. 29 on the Sverigetopplistan Albums Top 60 chart, and in the U.K. it peaked at No. 60 on the Official Charts Company UK Albums Chart.
+The album peaked at number six on the main U.S. Billboard 200 Album chart.
+It peaked at number one on the U.S. Billboard Top Country Albums chart for five weeks.
+In Canada, the album peaked at number four on the RPM Top Albums chart.
+In Sweden, it peaked at number 29 on the Sverigetopplistan Albums Top 60 chart, and in the UK, it peaked at number 60 on the Official Charts Company UK Albums Chart.

-The album's first single, "To Know Him Is to Love Him", was released in January 1987 and peaked at No. 1 on the U.S. Billboard Hot Country Singles chart.
-The single also peaked at No. 1 in Canada on the RPM Country Singles chart.
-The second single, "Telling Me Lies", was released in May 1987 and peaked at No. 3 on the U.S. Billboard Hot Country Singles chart, No. 35 on the U.S. Billboard Hot Adult Contemporary chart and No. 6 in Canada on the RPM Country Singles chart.
-"Those Memories of You" was released as the third single in August 1987 and it peaked at No. 5 on the U.S. Billboard Hot Country Singles chart and No. 1 in Canada on the RPM Country Singles chart.
-The album's fourth and final single, "Wildflowers", was released in March 1988 and peaked at No. 6 on the U.S. Billboard Hot Country Singles chart and No. 8 in Canada on the RPM Country Singles chart.
+The album's first single, "To Know Him Is to Love Him", was released in January 1987 and peaked at number one on the U.S. Billboard Hot Country Singles chart.
+The single also peaked at number one in Canada on the RPM Country Singles chart.
+The second single, "Telling Me Lies", was released in May 1987 and peaked at number three on the U.S. Billboard Hot Country Singles chart, number 35 on the U.S. Billboard Hot Adult Contemporary chart, and number six in Canada on the RPM Country Singles chart.
+"Those Memories of You" was released as the third single in August 1987 and it peaked at number five on the U.S. Billboard Hot Country Singles chart and number one in Canada on the RPM Country Singles chart.
+The album's fourth and final single, "Wildflowers", was released in March 1988 and peaked at number six on the U.S. Billboard Hot Country Singles chart and number eight in Canada on the RPM Country Singles chart.

 Accolades

-The album won the Grammy Award for Best Country Performance by a Duo or Group with Vocal.
+The album won a Grammy Award for Best Country Performance by a Duo or Group with Vocal.
 It was also nominated for Album of the Year alongside Michael Jackson, U2, Prince, and Whitney Houston.
 "Telling Me Lies" was also nominated for Best Country Song.
 The album won the 1987 Academy of Country Music Award for Album of the Year and won Vocal Event of the Year at the Country Music Association Awards at the 1988 ceremony.
 In December 2020, Trio was inducted into the Grammy Hall of Fame.